michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. Mountains, and all hills; fruitful trees, and all cedars:

-10. Beasts, and all cattle; creeping things, and flying fowl:flying…: Heb. birds of wing
+10. Beasts, and all cattle; creeping things, and flying fowl:

 11. Kings of the earth, and all people; princes, and all judges of the earth:

 12. Both young men, and maidens; old men, and children:

-13. Let them praise the name of the Lord: for his name alone is excellent; his glory is above the earth and heaven.excellent: Heb. exalted
+13. Let them praise the name of the Lord: for his name alone is excellent; his glory is above the earth and heaven.

 14. He also exalteth the horn of his people, the praise of all his saints; even of the children of Israel, a people near unto him.
 Praise ye the Lord.

 ## Psalms 149

 1. Praise ye the Lord.
-Sing unto the Lord a new song, and his praise in the congregation of saints.Praise…: Heb.
-Hallelujah
+Sing unto the Lord a new song, and his praise in the congregation of saints.

-2. Let Israel rejoice in him that made him: let the children of Zion be joyful in their King.in him…: Heb. in his Makers
+2. Let Israel rejoice in him that made him: let the children of Zion be joyful in their King.

-3. Let them praise his name in the dance: let them sing praises unto him with the timbrel and harp.in…: or, with the pipe
+3. Let them praise his name in the dance: let them sing praises unto him with the timbrel and harp.

 4. For the Lord taketh pleasure in his people: he will beautify the meek with salvation.

 5. Let the saints be joyful in glory: let them sing aloud upon their beds.

-6. Let the high praises of God be in their mouth, and a twoedged sword in their hand;mouth: Heb. throat
+6. Let the high praises of God be in their mouth, and a twoedged sword in their hand;

 7. To execute vengeance upon the heathen, and punishments upon the people;